-There are two formal registration windows each day in every school - morning and afternoon registration.
-Every half-day absence from school has to be classified by schools as either authorised or unauthorised.
+There are two formal registration windows each day in every school-morning and afternoon registration. iii Every half-day absence from school has to be classified by schools as either authorised or unauthorised.
 This is why it is important we have clear information about the reason for absence as soon as possible on the first day of absence.
-In addition, where attendance drops below 95% we will request medical evidence for the absence.
+Where attendance drops below 95% we may request medical evidence for the absence and this will be essential where attendance is below 90%. iv